Wildlife gardening

 Pledge your patch to nature

-The UK is a nation of gardeners; you can do your bit to encourage wildlife to your garden.
+The UK is a nation of gardeners; you can do your bit to help wildlife thrive in your garden.

 Gareth's top tips on how to make a home-made seed propagator